Archie-Wilkins/e2s-client-project/README.md

 # Empowering Energy Solutions

-This is a product intended for the business "Empowering Energy Solutions".
+This is a product intended for the business "Empowering Energy Solutions" (E2S).

 ## Description
-This software is meant to mainly be utilized by Energy site managers and Directors to view and monitor their sites energy performance, carbon emissions and expenditure for energy, heating and gas.
+This software is meant to mainly be utilized by Energy site managers, energy site Directors, and third party vendors and researchers to view and monitor site energy performance, carbon emissions and expenditure for energy, heating and gas.

-It will provide insights, metrics, visual representation of performance for each index.
+It will provide insights, metrics, visual representation of performance for each index based on analysis.

+It is currently closed-source.

 ## Installation
 First you will need to initialise a git repo, then: